tstack/lnav/src/internals/sql-ref.rst

 timeslice(*time*, *slice*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

   Return the start of the slice of time that the given timestamp falls in.
+If the time falls outside of the slice, NULL is returned.

   **Parameters**
     * **time\*** --- The timestamp to get the time slice for.